redahamdouch/redahamdouch/README.md

 ## Hello World !
 I'm Réda Hamdouch 👋.

 - I am an engineer with a major in computer science and I am currently pursuing the Msc Big Data & Business Analytics at ESCP Business School, Paris & Berlin
 - **Project I am currently working on:** With my team, we are participating in the SCOR Datathon which theme is ESG rating for listed companies.
-It is a Data Science competition between the top schools in France (Polytechnique, CentraleSupéléc, Télécom Paris, HEC,ESSEC,ESCP).
+It is a Data Science competition between the top schools in France (Polytechnique, CentraleSupéléc, Télécom Paris, HEC, ESSEC, ESCP).
 - I am looking for an internship / full time position that would start in July 2023.
 To contact me :

     - 📞 +33 6 13 69 83 93